martyn-hill/SuperBASIC-Manual/sphinx/source/Appendices/Appendix17.rst

 To connect the machines, a cable must be used to connect one network port on each computer to one of the ports on the next computer in line.
-Having chained all of the computers together in this fashion, the Network should be completed by connecting the last computer in the chain to the first, thus completing a circle (although this is not always necessary).
+Having chained all of the computers together in this fashion, the computers at the two ends of the chain should be left with only one port connected to ensure that the line is terminated correctly - i.e. do not form a 'closed loop.'

-The cable need only be twin core, and it is advisable in a large Network to use low-capacitance cable (eg. bell wire), connecting the centres of each jack to each other and the outsides to each other.
+The cable need only be twin core with standard 3.5mm 'jack-plugs' (ideally, mono 'TS' type) at either end, and it is advisable in a large Network to use low-capacitance cable (eg. bell wire), connecting the centres of each jack to each other and the outsides to each other.
 The maximum amount of cable that can be reliably used is approximately 100 metres,